IamShivamJaiswal/hello-world/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I did not consider converting to grayscale because it removes information before the network even has a chance to play with it.

-I normalized the data as follows, converting to 32-bit floating point in the process:
+I did not consider converting to grayscale because it removes information I normalized the data as follows, converting to 32-bit floating point in the process:
 ```python
 def normalize(image):